afluxmhd/crypto-watch/README.md

 The app has a clean and user-friendly interface, making it easy for users to quickly check the latest prices and track their portfolio.
 Additionally, users can set alerts for specific cryptocurrencies to be notified when the price reaches a certain threshold.

+## Features

+- **Real-Time Price Data:** Get up-to-date prices for popular cryptocurrencies like Bitcoin, Ethereum, and Litecoin.
+- **Portfolio Tracking:** Add and remove cryptocurrencies to create a personalized portfolio for easy monitoring.
+- **User-Friendly Interface:** The app offers a clean and intuitive interface, making it effortless to check prices and manage your investments.

+## Screenshots

 <p align="center">
   <img src="https://github.com/afluxmhd/crypto-watch/assets/93920274/ab951d44-527c-4357-908e-9d9588a94227" width="24%" />